 A destination marketing strategy is a plan that is developed to promote an entire region or destination.
 The importance of destination marketing in the tourism industry cannot be overstated, as it unlocks further growth for your business by reaching new and untapped audiences.
 As a tour and activity provider, you should partner with our travel professionals in your area in order to create a strategy that attracts a wide variety of travelers to your destination.
 For instance, you could work with the visitor information centre, a few local hotels and several other tour and activity providers who offer complementary services to yours.

 Here are the things your tourism destination marketing strategy needs to address and accomplish:

 There’s probably a general atmosphere or vibe that people will experience when they travel to your part of the world.
 You need to create an identity for your destination based on the local culture, and then showcase to potential travelers the unique opportunities available where you are located.
 For instance, if you are a beach town with an artistic flair, promote the art galleries, the local restaurants and the water activities that can be enjoyed while traveling to your city.

-- It should showcase how the destination will meet the travelers’ needs.
 Travelers have a certain expectation of their trips, and they want to choose destinations that will allow them to enjoy a new experience.
-A solid destination marketing strategy will utilize integrated product development and promotions that encourage people to explore the region.
+A solid tourism destination marketing solution will utilize integrated product development and promotions that encourage people to explore the region.
 As a tour operator, you could partner with a local hotel in order to create a package deal that will entice travelers to book during a certain time of the year.
 By combining products and allowing agents to resell your packages, you are showcasing the beauty and potential of the entire destination.

-Creating an effective destination marketing strategy requires you to be able to network within the industry and allow agents to resell your products.
+Creating an effective destination marketing strategy or a marketing plan for tourism destinations, requires you to be able to network within the industry and allow agents to resell your products.